alienator88/Pearcleaner/.github/ISSUE_TEMPLATE/app.md

 ---

 >NOTE: If a specific app is finding unrelated files or not finding expected files, use the new condition builder to either include or exclude files from the search.
-Click the hammer icon next to the Uninstall button when you're on an app's page.
+Push CMD+B when you're on an app's page to show the condition builder.

 **Describe the app**